Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 - Egg Shell Geode Crystals

-The next week would be a no-school week.
-They are planning on going to the movies, going skating, having a few sleepovers, and basically chilling out.
+The final week was all about relaxing: heading to the movies, going skating, having sleepovers, and just chilling out.

 How To Find The Time